joellecosmo/joellecosmo/README.md

 - Hello, my name is Joelle.👋
-- I'm a third-year software engineering student at PSUT.
+- I'm a fourth-year software engineering student at PSUT.
 - I'm interested in building software that helps users surmount everyday problems.